madhu221b/uva-dl2-team11/blogpost.md

  __Result Discussion:__  In case of invariant function, information is removed hence the orientation can no longer be reconstructed from the output.
 Similarly, an equivariant function preserves information, since all geometric information is preserved throughout the network.
 We hope that E($n$)-invariant and E($n$)-equivariant architectures add a level of additional expressivity over the vanilla GCN, so they can perform better than GCN.
 This result is affirmed by our finding as seen in [Table 1](#tab1) and [Table 2](#tab2).
 Also, it makes sense that  E($n$)-equivariant network outperforms  E($n$)-invariant as E($n$)-equivariant is more expressive.
 To see whether Jumping Knowledge techniques introduced in [[4]](#4) help to improve performance of  E($n$)-invariant and equivariant models, we implement two variants of it.
 JK1 denotes the jumping knowledge variant 1 where we concatenate hidden outputs of all layers.
 And JK2 denotes the jumping knowledge variant where we do maximum pooling of all the layers.
 [Table 3](#tab3) shows these results.
 The E(n)-Invariant model's F1 score is improved by concatenating/max pooling layer outputs.
 The E(n)-Equivariant model's F1-score does not improve by concatenating/max pooling.
 These techniques are usually applied to hep with over-smoothing but in case of E($n$)-invariant and equivariant we do not observe any drastical improvement by using them.

 #### E(3) Steerable GNN
-E(3) Equivariant Graph Neural Networks (SEGNNs) generalise equivariant graph networks, such that node and edge attributes are not restricted to invariant scalars, but can contain covariant information, such as vectors or tensors.
+Steerable E(3) Equivariant Graph Neural Networks (SEGNNs) generalise equivariant graph networks, such that node and edge attributes are not restricted to invariant scalars, but can contain covariant information, such as vectors or tensors.
 With SEGNNs we are able to incorporate geometric and physical information in both the message and update functions.
-Here we take the 14-dimentional node embedding of the long-range PascalVOC-SP and COCO-SP datasets and add another dimention of zeros to it thus making it 15-dimentional.
+Here we take the 14-dimentional node embedding of the long-range  datasets and add another dimension of zeros to it thus making it 15-dimentional.
 Further we break down the node embedding into 12 type-0 vectors and 1 type-1 vector.
 The edge attributes are obtained via the spherical harmonic embedding of relative positions.
-The messages and feature updates are calculated as shown in the [Figure 4](#fig4).Also note that here we use steerable MLPs, which maps between steerable input and output vector spaces via the Clebsch-Gordan tensor product and applies non-linearities afterwards.
-Note that here we use gated non-linearities
+The messages and feature updates are calculated as shown in the [Figure 4](#fig4).
+Also note that here we use steerable MLPs, which maps between steerable input and output vector spaces via the Clebsch-Gordan tensor product and applies non-linearities afterwards.

- __Result Discussion:__ From  [Table 1](#tab1) and [Table 2](#tab2) we can see that SEGNNs outperform E(n)-Invariant and E(n)-Equivariant models.
+ __Result Discussion:__ From  [Table 1](#tab1) and [Table 2](#tab2) we can see that SEGNNs outperform E($n$)-Invariant and E($n$)-Equivariant models.
 We believe that main reason behind this is the fact that SEGNNs are able to incorporate the edge direction vectors of relative positionns during the calculation of message.
-This is unlike the E(n) models which consider only the distance between any two nodes.Additionally we know that SEGNNs generalise equivariant graph networks, such that node and edge attributes are not restricted to invariant scalars, but can contain covariant information.
+This is unlike the E($n$) models which consider only the distance between any two nodes.Additionally we know that SEGNNs generalise equivariant graph networks, such that node and edge attributes are not restricted to invariant scalars, but can contain covariant information.

-@Aditya
 | ![](assets/ennegnn.png)|
 | -------- |
 |  <a id="fig3"> Figure 3 </a>: E(n)-Invariant and E(n)-Equivariant Architecture  |